🃏🌴 Packet Trick Paradise #2: Petit Pinetti

 Learn a puzzling packet trick based on the flamboyant 18th-century conjurer.

 I created this easy, self-working card trick while writing about Professor Pinetti, a flamboyant Italian conjurer from the late eighteenth century, in my Legends of Legerdemain column.
-You can read the full article for free on the Ruseletter website.
+The full article is available for free on the Ruseletter website.

 Yours Magically,